 More importantly, off the field Mitch is a father, husband, and leader at Trilogy Lacrosse - roles that campers learn more about when they spend a full week living among the impressive men and women, like Mitch, that form our staff.
 Our staff take their responsibilities as role models seriously and ensure that the time spent on and off-the field makes a positive influence on impressionable young players.

 3.)
 Lifelong Friendships

 "Drew made some great friends last year at camp.
 The kids all keep in touch, and Drew had a game against some of the players he met at camp last summer.
 Those kids talked all during the game and for a half hour after the game.
-Drew and another player from Memphis are planning spring break together."
+Drew and another player from Memphis he met at camp are planning spring break together."
 These are the types of emails we receive time and again from parents.

-Overnight camps get kids OUT of their comfort zones and OPEN to meeting people from all over the country.
+Overnight camps get kids out of their comfort zones and open to meeting people from all over the country.
 They spend a full week sharing meals, playing lacrosse and hanging out in the dorms.
-Sure, everyone starts out a bit timid, but after the first training session, something magical starts to happen: the nervousness disappears and friendships begin to form over lacrosse and late night pizza.
+Sure, everyone starts out a bit timid, but after the first training session, something magical starts to happen: the nervousness disappears and friendships begin to form over lacrosse and late-night pizza.

 We still believe the memories, role models and development players experience by living in an immersive lacrosse environment remain important, and overnight camp is where that happens!